FZJ-IEK3-VSA/HiSim/README.md

     1. Finally, add your `Component` object to `Simulator` object
 1. Repeat step 2 while all the necessary components have been created, connected and added to the `Simulator` object.

-Once you are done, you can run the setup function according to the description in the simple example run.
+Once you are done, you can run the setup function according to the description in the simple system setup run.

 Package Structure
 -----------